Podcastindex-org/team/README.md

 # Team
-The full cast that makes Podcasting 2.0 work.
+Somewhere along the way during one of the early [Podcasting 2.0 Podcast](https://podcastindex.org/podcast/920666) (aka The Board Meeting) episodes, [Adam](https://podcastindex.social/@adam), mentioned that he considered anyone posting to podcastindex.social as part of the team and golly, shouldn't we have a list on the GitHub.

 As of March 26, 2022, ~1,120 users were registered to the [Podcastindex.socal](https://podcastindex.social/) Mastadon server.

-Somewhere along the way during one of the early [Podcasting 2.0 Podcast](https://podcastindex.org/podcast/920666) (aka The Board Meeting) episodes, [Adam](https://podcastindex.social/@adam), mentioned that he considered anyone posting to podcastindex.social as part of the team and golly, shouldn't we have a list on the github.

-This list is certainly incomplete, and likely in error.
+This list tries to list full cast that makes Podcasting 2.0 work.
+This includes contributions and discussion on Mastodon, Github etc. – it is certainly incomplete, contains duplicates and is likely in error.

 [Dave Jones](https://podcastindex.social/@dave) - Chief Juggler of All The Things(TM) aka The Pod Sage(TM)
 [Adam Curry](https://podcastindex.social/@adam) - The Podfather(TM); bringer of vision